-Planning for School Readiness Funding relies on the collection of evidence from three different levels to inform the identification of needs and outcomes.
+Planning for School Readiness Funding relies on the collection of evidence from three distinct levels to inform the identification of needs and outcomes.
 A process of questioning and analysis enables the identification of themes or patterns to reflect upon to determine what concerns or issues your service should focus on, and what outcomes you are striving to achieve.
-Figure 4 provides some examples of data sources (information) you may use to inform your service planning.